proplot-dev/proplot/docs/why.rst

 `figheight` suitable for submission to :ref:`various publications <journal_table>` using the `journal` parameter.

-ProPlot also :ref:`uses its own "tight layout" algorithm <ug_tight>` to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` spacing parameters.
+ProPlot also uses :ref:`its own tight layout algorithm <ug_tight>` to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` spacing parameters.
 This algorithm has the following advantages:

 * Spacing between rows and columns is *variable* thanks to the `proplot.gridspec.GridSpec` subclass of `matplotlib.gridspec.GridSpec`.
   This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` or :ref:`axes panels <ug_insets_panels>` outside of subplots without "stealing space" from the parent subplot.
-* Only *one* `proplot.gridspec.GridSpec` is permitted per figure, greatly simplifying the "tight layout" algorithm.
-This is possible because ProPlot requires users to draw their subplots all at once with `~proplot.ui.subplots` (in a :pr:`future version <50>`, there will also be a `figure` function that lets users add subplots one-by-one while retaining this single-gridspec restriction).
+* The tight layout calculations are considerably simplified by permitting only *one* `proplot.gridspec.GridSpec` per figure.
+This restriction is possible by requiring successive `~proplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~proplot.gridspec.GridSpec`.

 See the :ref:`user guide <ug_subplots>` for details.